 - 1. Read and write code in a non-C++ language (Java) - 2.
 Design, implement, test, and debug programs written in Java. - 3.
 Describe the concepts of inheritance and polymorphism and incorporate them into Java programs. - 4.
 Describe the semantics of exception handling in Java, and use it to write reliable Java code. - 5.
 Read and write Java programs that use persistence (serializable objects). - 6.
 Read and write Java programs that use threads to implement concurrency. - 7.
 Read, design, and draw design models using the Unified Modeling Language (UML) - 8.
 Write Java code that implements the designs specified by UML diagrams. - 9.
 Determine the proper design pattern for a given problem. - 10.
-Use Refactoring to improve the maintainability of Java programs - 11.
+Design of basic Graphical User Interfaces (GUIs) - 11.
 Use JUnit to perform unit testing on Java code. - 12.
 Use Javadoc to specify the interface (API) of Java objects. - 13.
 Use advanced Java programming tools (Swing, Threads, JDBC)